openlibraryenvironment/folio-laser-erm/README.md

 The general name template defaults to `'<name> (<prefix><guid>)'`, and by default licenses and agreements will use this template, and packages will prepend `"Pkg for "` to the front of the agreement name template.

 ## Running
-Once the setup is complete, navigate into the `spike` directory where the `process.groovy` file lives, ensure you have the latest version of the process by running a `git pull`, and run the command `groovy process.groovy`.
+Once the setup is complete, navigate into the `agent` directory where the `process.groovy` file lives, ensure you have the latest version of the process by running a `git pull`, and run the command `groovy process.groovy`.
 This will begin the import process.

 Warning: This process is currently only supported on Linux Systems, due to some UTF-8 encoding issues with Windows.